robinkb/cascade/docs/config.md

 That's why it's advanced!

 A neat trick would be to enable compiling a simple config into an advanced config, and outputting it to a file.
-This would like users use a simple config as a starting point.
+This would let users use a simple config as a starting point.